daerduoCarey/where2act/code/README.md

     pip install -e .

 Finally, run the following to install other packages.

+    # make sure you are at the repository root directory
     pip install -r requirements.txt

 to install the other dependencies.